 As an applied institution, interdisciplinary practice is nothing new to us.
-Supporting our research teams to explore the intersections and convergent opportunities between different areas of specialist expertise, knowledge and talent is part of our edge.
+Supporting our diverse research, teaching, vocational and engagement teams to explore the intersections and convergent opportunities between different areas of specialist expertise, knowledge and talent is part of our edge.

-This challenges us to cultivate our networks and to curate innovation ecosystems that can effectively translate these ideas and discoveries into scalable, long-term impact.
+This challenges us to cultivate our networks and curate innovation ecosystems that can effectively translate these ideas and discoveries into scalable, long-term impact.